Monica-mcm/NBA_Final_Project/README.md

 Project route:
 - Clean the CSVs using Python Pandas and SQL DataBase
-- Perform webscrapping from and online table to extract rookie's information (ROY)
+- Perform webscrapping from and online table to extract the Most Valuable Player (MVP) information
 - Connect to Google Collab to split the data and train the algorithm
 - Create a webpage with CSS and add text and visuals.
 The Webpage will have an input that searches for the result.
 - Javascript Plotly